What are Varicose Veins?

-Varicose vein treatment plans usually begin with addressing saphenous vein reflux.
-Refluxing saphenous veins are treated by closing them, the medical term is ablation.
+Usually, varicose vein treatment plans begin by addressing saphenous vein reflux.
+Dr. Reynolds treats refluxing saphenous veins by closing them, the medical term is ablation.
 Treatment closes only diseased veins.
 Healthy veins are not damaged.
 Once diseased veins are closed, blood is then re-routed into healthy veins.
 Circulation and symptoms improve.